hychanteam/hychanteam/README.md

-👋 Hi, We are HYCHAN
+👋 Hi, We are HYCHAN.
 Don't forget to be liquid !